fraile-tok/hopkins/_poems/poet-at-sea.md

 Upon God's demesne.

 I turn then, my mind's eyes,
-To the age of the sea,
+To the age of the sea.
 Before I was, it was.
 After I die, it shall live on.

 The sea is never the same.
 If you look away, and then back,
-The water you called sea
+The waters you called sea
 Are now lost.

 It has seen many things.